Guide to Student Loan Forgiveness Programs

 Lawyers can also choose from a number of loan repayment programs.
 For example, The Department of Justice offers an Attorney Student Loan Repayment Program.
 Attorneys must have at least $10,000 of remaining debt, and must commit to three years of service.

-Law schools and a handful of states also provide loan repayment assistance to recent law school graduates who may be deterred from working in the public sector because of their debt.
+Law schools and a handful of states also provide loan repayment assistance to recent law school graduates who may be unable to work in the public sector because of their debt.

 Student loan forgiveness for veterinarians